tomrummet/dotfiles/README.md

 > (ALWAYS) WORK IN PROGRESS

-This repository is tested on EndeavourOS (Arch).
+This repository is tested on EndeavourOS (Arch Linux).

 Heavily inspired from the Laracast series  [Neovim as a PHP and Javascript IDE](https://laracasts.com/series/neovim-as-a-php-ide) from Jess Archer, and from her dotfiles repository on [Github](https://github.com/jessarcher/dotfiles).